-S. Particulars Particulars Scheme of Arrangement No. Particulars Case I Case II^ Case III 1 The Scheme shall not violate any provision of the Securities Law and requirement of Stock Exchanges. ~ / ~ 2 Draft scheme shall be filed with the Stock Exchange for obtaining Observation Letters, before the same is filed with the NCLT. ~ / ~ 3 Shares allotted by Unlisted Entity to shareholders of Listed Entity shall be pursuant to Scheme, and not otherwise ~ 4 At least 25% of the post scheme paid up capital of Transferee Entity shall be allotted to Public Shareholders of Transferor Entity ~ 5 Shares not to be issued/ reissue any shares not covered in the Scheme / 6 No outstanding instruments that can be converted into equity, if yes, 25% public capital (Under Point 2 above) shall be computed considering such instruments be converted into equity.
-V 7 Lock-in provisions relating to shares shall be, as provided in the 10th March, 2017 SEBI Circular ✓
+S. Doublevie Scheme of Arrangement No. Particulars Case I Case II^ Case III 1 The Scheme shall not violate any provision of the Securities / / ✓ Law and requirement of Stock Exchanges. · · · 2 Draft scheme shall be filed with the Stock Exchange for obtaining Observation Letters, before the same is filed with ✓ ✓ ✓ the NCLT.
+3 Shares allotted by Unlisted Entity to shareholders of Listed / ./ Entity shall be pursuant to Scheme, and not otherwise , 4 At least 25% of the post scheme paid up capital of Transferee Entity shall be allotted to Public Shareholders of ✓ Transferor Entity 5 Shares not to be issued/ reissue any shares not covered in / the Scheme ,

-8 Draft Scheme of Arrangement ✓ ✓ ✓ 9 Valuation Report from Independent CA, where there is change in √ / / shareholding pattern. , , · 10 Report from the Audit Committee recommending the Draft Scheme 1 ✓ ✓ 11 Fairness opinion by SEBI Registered Merchant banker ✓ ✓ / 12 Pre and post-amalgamation shareholding pattern of unlisted / / / company , · Í 13 Audited financials of last 3 years of the Unlisted Company / \ \ 14 Auditors Certificate on Accounting Treatment as prescribed ✓ \ ✓ 15 Disclosure of Draft Scheme of Arrangement & Observation Letters / / ~ from Stock Exchanges on the website , 16 Detailed Compliance Report as per the format specified in 1 ✓ ~ Annexure IV of the 10 th March 2017 SEBI Circular 17 Report on Complaints / \ \ 18 Approval through e-voting in all schemes ✓ ✓ / 19 Voting by Public Shareholders only in specific cases mentioned in √ / ✓ the Clause 9(b) of the 10th March, 2017 SEBI Circular. , 20 Details of the Unlisted Entity/ies shall be included in the ~ / Explanatory Statement in the format specified for abridged prospectus as provided in Part D of Schedule VIII of the ICDR Regulations 21 Pre-scheme Public shareholders of Listed Entity and QIBs of / Unlisted Entity, in the merged entity shall not be less than 25%.
-22 Details of director who voted in favour and against of the proposal 1 √ ~ of scheme of arrangement 23 Inter-se Relationship between all the Companies involved in the / 1 √ Scheme of Arrangement 24 Pending investigations or proceeding against the Company under ✓ 1 √ the Companies Act, 2013 25 Details of approvals, sanctions or no-objection(s), if any, from ✓ ✓ ✓ regulatory authorities required, received or pending.
+6 No outstanding instruments that can be converted into equity; if yes, 25% public capital (Under Point 2 above) shall be computed considering such instruments be converted into equity. ~ 7 Lock-in provisions relating to shares shall be, as provided in the 10 th March, 2017 SEBI Circular √ 8 Draft Scheme of Arrangement ✓ ✓ ✓ 9 Valuation Report from Registered Valuer, where there is change in shareholding pattern.
+1 √ 1 10 Report from the Audit Committee recommending the Draft Scheme V V ✓ 11 Fairness opinion by SEBI Registered Merchant banker √ ✓ ✓ 12 Pre and post-amalgamation shareholding pattern of unlisted company 1 1 1 13 Audited financials of last 3 years of the Unlisted Company ✓ ✓ ✓ 14 Auditors Certificate on Accounting Treatment as prescribed 1 1 / 15 Disclosure of Draft Scheme of Arrangement & Observation Letters from Stock Exchanges on the website √ ✓ ✓ 16 Detailed Compliance Report as per the format specified in Annexure III of the 22 nd December 2020 SEBI Master Circular ✓ ✓ ✓ 17 Report on Complaints ✓ √ ✓ 18 Approval through e-voting in all schemes ✓ √ ✓ 19 Voting by Public Shareholders only in specific cases mentioned in the Clause 9(b) of the 10 th March, 2017 SEBI Circular.
+1 √ 1 20 Details of the Unlisted Entity/ies shall be included in the Explanatory Statement in the format specified for abridged prospectus as provided in Part D of Schedule VIII of the ICDR Regulations / / 21 Pre-scheme Public shareholders of Listed Entity and QIBs of Unlisted Entity, in the merged entity shall not be less than 25%.
+V 22 Details of director who voted in favour and against of the proposal of scheme of arrangement ✓ ✓ ✓ 23 Inter-se Relationship between all the Companies involved in the Scheme of Arrangement √ ✓ ✓ 24 Pending investigations or proceeding against the Company under the Companies Act, 2013 ✓ ✓ ✓ 25 Details of approvals, sanctions or no-objection(s), if any, from regulatory authorities required, received or pending ✓ ✓ ✓ 26 In case of unpaid dues / fines / penalties, a Report on the Unpaid Dues ✓ √ ✓ 27 Pre and post-arrangement capital structure and shareholding pattern in the explanatory statement V V 1